 3) How much “money in” equals one point?

 Points accumulate at different % or rates at each casino.
 Knowing how much money it takes to earn one point helps when looking for the best player advantage at different casinos.

 It’s the player’s responsibility to find out these facts.
 But getting it these days can be difficult.
 The player must often use a session to find out by using the same game, same denomination, and the same wager for a specific time.

 Beware that some casinos can have different rates on different slot machines according to their expected payout % – and that info they just don’t like to share!

 Be sure you know this answer – some clubs approach points like they were lira (ex, 1000 points = $1).

 And be aware that some casino restaurants and stores may cost you 2x the points when using your points.
 For example, at Borgata in Atlantic City, all stores and restaurants on the casino floor are 1 to 1.
 But if you go downstairs to their food court, it will cost you $10 in points for a $5 burger.
 BUYER BEWARE!

 5) Do different games accumulate points at different rates?

-Finally, Casino Rewards clubs offer different levels, according to your play.
-The three things casinos take into consideration for tier levels and comps are average bet amount, time spent, and game played.
-Usually, the casino looks at the average play for your last number of visits.
-That number of visits varies per casino – for example, comparing the CT casinos again, Foxwoods averages your last three visits, Mohegan Sun your last 6 visits.
+Finally, Casino Rewards clubs offer different levels according to your play.
+The three things casinos consider for tier levels and comps are average bet amount, time spent, and gameplay.
+Usually, the casino looks at your average play for your last number of visits.
+That number of visits varies per casino – for example, comparing the CT casinos again, Foxwoods averages your last three visits, and Mohegan Sun your last six visits.
 So beware of that $10 free slot play offer.
-If it isn’t parlayed into a longer stay, you may be bringing your level down by a visit for free play, eating and then leaving! (remember, these are all based on personal experience – I guess we learn from our mistakes!
+If it isn’t parlayed into a more extended stay, you may be bringing your level down by a visit for free play, eating, and then leaving! (remember, these are all based on personal experience – I guess we learn from our mistakes!